gonsie/gonsie.github.io/_posts/2019-06-09-org-highlight.md

 I use org-mode to take a lot of notes and I frequently want to highlight some terms that I'm defining or a key sentence.
 Overall, I want two things:

-1. I would like to add some markup syntax which will highlight a word or phrase.
+1. I would like to add some markup syntax which will highlight a word or phrase, using ':' to mark the start and end of the phrase (similar to bold or italic markup).
 2. When I export this markup through HTML (or markdown) it the markup should get converted to the HTML5 `<mark>` tag.